Zemnmez/reactive-d3/README.md

 More extensive examples can be found in the `examples/` directory, including a dynamically sized linegraph.

+Ensure that D3 elements are given a size at some point, or a glitch will hapen where the drawing gradually balloons.

 ```jsx
 import React, { Component } from 'react'